About Us

 This program has three options: The OSA – Emergency Medical Services Professions prepares students for entry-level positions as an Emergency Medical Technician.
 Students completing the Certificate – EMS Paramedic are well positioned for higher paying jobs.
 Completion of the AAS – Emergency Medical Services Professions degree will benefit students seeking promotion in the EMS field.

 This program prepares students for skills proficiency verification by the training program medical director; and written and practical exam administered by National Registry.
 A licensed paramedic has an associate degree (or higher) and tests on the same skills for EMT-Paramedic.
+Learn more at the webpage above or contact the EMS office at 972.548.6530.

+Collin College's training programs are designed to meet Texas licensure requirements.
+Please review the Professional Licensure and Certification Disclosure for more information.
 Once a student successfully completes requirements for the National Registry, he or she may become certified by the Texas Department of State Health Services EMS Division.
 Both levels of certification require periodic and specific recertification hours and activities to continue to practice as an emergency medical technician.

-Students planning to transfer to a college or university should check with Collin academic advisors.
+Students planning to transfer to a college or university should check with Collin College academic advisors.
 Also check the degree requirement of the intended transfer college prior to beginning this program to verify course degree applicability.